OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-13.md

 ## Matthew 13:50

-and throw them into the furnace of fire, where there will be weeping and gnashing of teeth.
+and cast them into the furnace of fire, where there will be sorrow and grinding of teeth.

 ---